Notify me

 There have also been numerous collaborations between watchmakers and artists.
 While the influence by the artist is usually obvious when looking at the aesthetic watch, such as a dial with art on it, in reality, these might be more accurately described as a watch plus some art, since the art rarely has much, if any, influence on the rest of the watch.

 Hip-hop aesthetics influence watches with a fusion of bold, expressive styles and opulent details.
 From oversized faces adorned with intricate gold or diamond embellishments to flashy, oversized logos, these timepieces mirror the flamboyance and individuality synonymous with hip-hop culture.
 The hip-hop influence extends to customizations, with rappers often adding personal touches, creating bespoke pieces that resonate with their unique personas.
-My own design of a Hip-hop watch focuses on the bold, brash concepts from hip hop imagery:
+My own design of a Hip-hop watch focuses on the bold, brash concepts from hip hop imagery and music, uses gold and diamonds, and has the word “HIP HOP” in the centre:

 There are watches influenced by the goth subculture, with skulls, ornate decorations and black gemstones.
 There are also watches with a steampunk influence, including a beautiful example by Devon watches.